osm-search/Nominatim/docs/admin/Migration.md

 ## 3.5.0 -> master

+### Removal of html output

+The debugging UI is no longer directly provided with Nominatim.
+Instead we now provide a simple Javascript application.
+Please refer to [Setting up the Nominatim UI](../Setup-Nominatim-UI) for details on how to set up the UI.

+The icons served together with the API responses have been moved to the nominatim-ui project as well.
+If you want to keep the `icon` field in the response, you need to set `CONST_MapIcon_URL` to the URL of the `/mapicon` directory of nominatim-ui.

 ### Change order during indexing

 When reindexing places during updates, there is now a different order used